UACrimsonDefense/ClubResources/README.md

 # Crimson Defense - UA Cyber Security Club
 Welcome to Crimson Defense!
 Here you will find all the resources and information necessary to start your learning in the infoSec realm!
+(BEGINNER'S GUIDE BELOW THE LOGO)

 <p align="center">
 <img width="500px" src="/images/318feea7cf1545feb4dcfd711f64b263.png" alt="Logo"/>